barryclark/jekyll-now/README.md

 #Edit look of a page
 Most look is defined in style.scss the rest is found in the _sass folder

+#Submit a new post to the front page
+To submit a new post to the front page just add a new .md file to the _posts directory.

 ##Lokal Setup